MLMH-Lab/Brain-age-prediction/src/comparison/README.md

 Each approach has their advantages and weaknesses.
 Voxel-based data preserve most information of the raw data with minimal preprocessing.
 However, this minimal preprocessing might include noise and irrelevant information for the task of brain age prediction.
-The unnecessary features can be harmful for the performance of the models (as implied in the common machine learning saying:
+The presence of irrelevant features can have a negative impact on performance (as implied in the common machine learning concept:
 "garbage in, garbage out").
-The feature are especially harmful in shallow machine learning methods, as is the case in this study.
+These features are especially harmful in shallow machine learning methods, as is the case in this study.
 For this reason, some feature engineering steps are commonly applied.
 This feature engineering can include feature selection, dimensionality reduction, feature extraction, etc.